 Frances Ware known as Marion Leigh (1968)

 Marion Leigh was born in Birmingham, England.
 After receiving her MA in Modern Languages from the University of Oxford, she worked for a year as a volunteer in Indonesia before moving to Canada where she enjoyed a successful career as a financial and legal translator.
 Marion divides her time between Europe and North America.
 She loves boating and living close to the water.
 In addition to the Petra Minx novels, she has published two e-books: a collection of risqué poetry entitled To Love Sex and Cunning Linguistics, and Rosie Aims High, a children’s story about a racoon.
 The Politician’s Daughter is the first book in Marion Leigh’s series of adventure thrillers featuring Marine Unit Sergeant Petra Minx of the Royal Canadian Mounted Police.
 The second novel in the series, Dead Man’s Legacy, was published in 2015.
-The third, April in Africa, is due to be published soon.
+The third, A Holiday to Die For, has just been published.